 The fretwork is one of the biggest selling points of this Eart.
 It came with stainless steel wire, polished to a mirror finish with perfect edges.
 Considering the price point, it was absolutely incredible, and really sets the bar for what can be accomplished with a budget instrument.

-Tuning gear was all unbranded and quite plain, but regardless, it delivered rock solid stability, and easy fine tuning.
-The rest of the hardware was all good quality, too, and didn’t have the cheap pot metal feel that we so often find on non-mainstream brand instruments in this price range.
+Tuning gear was all unbranded and quite plain, but regardless, it delivered rock-solid stability and easy fine-tuning.
+The rest of the hardware was all good quality, too, and didn’t have the cheap pot-metal feel that we so often find on non-mainstream brand instruments in this price range.

 Verdict: The Eart E-355 delivered in every way we asked.
-It served up the classic ES-335 tones, it offered incredible playability and comfort, and it really looked great.
+It served up the classic ES-335 tones, offered incredible playability and comfort, and really looked great.
 The fretwork was insane, and almost justifies the purchase all on its own.

 - Incredible value for money